paybygroup/docs/contents/pbgapis.md

   - `status` -- the current status of this invitee.
 One of the following: 'INVITED', 'ACCEPTED', 'WITHDRAWN'.
   - `opt_in` -- if `true` then this user has agreed to receive marketing emails from the merchant, but if `false` no marketing emails may be sent, only transactional emails.

-Each user info hash contains one of the following depending on how the cost was split:
+Each user info hash contains one of the following depending on how the cost was split.
+The other will return `null`:

   - `number_of_spots` -- if the total cost was split evenly or the cost is a fixed amount per person, then this value indicates how many spots this user claimed.
   - `amount_committed` -- if each user was able to enter the amount they are willing to contribute to the total cost, then this value is the amount to which they committed.

-Each user info hash may contain the following values if they are available:
+Each user info hash may contain the following values if they are available.
+If they are not available, then `null` is returned:

   - `age` -- the user's age in years at the time they committed to the purchase.
   - `location` -- the geographic location of the user, typically returned as `city, state`.